 The best ereaders give you access to a whole library of books, and many can fit in your pocket!
-And, while it's unlikely the best ebook readers will ever be able to replace the tactile, traditional printed book, they are a fantastic innovation for those who don't have space to store all the books they want to read, or are are often travelling.
+And, while it's unlikely the best ebook readers will ever be able to replace the tactile, traditional printed book, they're a wonderful innovation for those who either don't have the room for a library at home, or who want reading options while travelling.

 The best ebook readers will also enable you to download books directly to the device from the comfort of your own home, rather than trawling bookshops for sometimes expensive books.

-It's been the case for a while now that the best ereader market is dominated by Amazon's Kindles at the moment, and the Amazon bookstore certainly offers the widest range of ebooks.
-However, of the relatively few other ebook manufacturers out there, Kobo is also worth a look.
-If it is a Kindle you're after, we're likely to see some discounts over Amazon Prime Day 2020, so we advise you bookmark this page, as our price matching tool below will pull in the cheapest prices below, or check out our Prime Day deals roundup for discounts on more creative gear.
+It's been the case for a while now that the best ereader market is dominated by Amazon Kindles, and the Amazon bookstore certainly offers the widest range of ebooks that we know of.
+However, of the relatively few other ebook manufacturers out there, Kobo stands tall.
+Of course, if it's a Kindle you're after, we're likely to see some discounts over Amazon Prime Day 2020, so we advise you bookmark this page, as our price matching tool below will pull in the cheapest prices for you.